The Neumann problem for the $k$-Cauchy-Fueter complexes over $k$-pseudoconvex domains in $\mathbb{R}^4$ and the $L^2$

 \section{Abstract}

-The $k$-Cauchy-Fueter operators and complexes are quaternionic counterparts of the Cauchy-Riemann operator and the Dolbeault complex in the theory of several complex variables.
+The $k$-Cauchy-Fueter operator and complex are quaternionic counterparts of the Cauchy-Riemann operator and the Dolbeault complex in the theory of several complex variables, respectively.
 To develop the function theory of several quaternionic variables, we need to solve the non-homogeneous $k$-Cauchy-Fueter equation over a domain under the compatibility condition, which naturally leads to a Neumann problem.
 The method of solving the $\overline{\partial}$-Neumann problem in the theory of several complex variables is applied to this Neumann problem.
-We introduce notions of $k$-plurisubharmonic functions and $k$-pseudoconvex domains, establish the $L^2$ estimate and solve this Neumann problem over $k$-pseudoconvex domains in $\mathbb{R}^4$.
-Namely, we get a vanishing theorem for the first cohomology groups of the $k$-Cauchy-Fueter complex over such domains.
+We introduce notions of $k$-plurisubharmonic functions and $k$-pseudoconvex domains, establish the $L^2$ estimate and solve the Neumann problem over $k$-pseudoconvex domains in $\mathbb{R}^4$.
+Namely, we get a vanishing theorem for the first cohomology group of the $k$-Cauchy-Fueter complex over such domains.